biotaphy/biotaphy.github.io/index.md

 # BiotaPhy Project

 **Introduction**.
 The BiotaPhy ("Biota-fy") Platform is a species distribution and biodiversity modeling workflow environment.
-It is a product of a three-year research and development collaboration among [iDigBio](http://www.idigbio.org) at the University of Florida, [Lifemapper](http://lifemapper.org) at the University of Kansas, and [The Open Tree of Life](http://tree.opentreeoflife.org/opentree)
+It is the product of a three-year research and development collaboration among [iDigBio](http://www.idigbio.org) at the University of Florida, [Lifemapper](http://lifemapper.org) at the University of Kansas, and [The Open Tree of Life](http://tree.opentreeoflife.org/opentree)